-President Peter Mutharika has been implicated once again in cement deal as he has imported about 400 000 bags of cement worth K3.2 billion duty-free from Zambia and Zimbabwe between 2018 and 2019 with little explanation on what prompted this appetite of buying such a commodity at the expense of the local producers Golden Matonga explores.
+President Peter Mutharika has been implicated once again in a cement deal as he has imported about 400 000 bags of cement worth K3.2 billion duty-free from Zambia and Zimbabwe between 2018 and 2019 with little explanation on what prompted this appetite of buying such a commodity at the expense of the local producers Golden Matonga explores.

 While State House and Malawi Revenue Authority (MRA) have justified the transaction as “within the law”, private practice lawyer John-Gift Mwakhwawa has said the volume involved raises doubts on the “personal use” provision in the Presidents (Salaries and Benefits) Act and has called for an investigation.

 Written correspondence between State Residences and MRA indicate that through director general of State Residences Peter Mukhito, Mutharika asked the public tax collector to facilitate clearance of the cement duty-free.

 In the initial transaction in November 2018, the President bought 20 000 metric tonnes (MT) or 200 000 bags of cement worth $2 240 000 (about K1.68 billion) from PTC Zimbabwe Limited duty-free.
 In the second transaction in July 2019, Mutharika purchased the same quantity from Prestige Export based at Chipata in Zambia.